hawkwheels/THM/README.md

 # THM_Walkthrough

-## Advent of cyber 2 walkthrough - stepwise walkthrough
+## Advent of cyber 2 - stepwise walkthrough

 Hey Guys!
 Hope you all doing good.